phillics/COP_4332/README.md

    To Start Program:       python contact.py
    To Quit Program:        quit
    To Display Help:        help

    To Create Contact:      add NAME
+           NAME is a string (can include spaces)
    To Delete Contact:      del NAME
    To Edit Contact:        edit NAME
+   To List Contacts:       list
    To Search Contacts:     search KEY
-           KEY is a string,
+           KEY is a string (can include spaces)

-                   seperated by :
-   To List Contacts:       list

-   Stretch Goals:
-   Sort by ATTRIBUTES
-   Email
-   Text
-   Reminders
+Screenshots show command execution on my Windows 10 machine.